RaminHAL9001/haskell-exercises/Calculator.md

 parseInfix :: ReadS CalcAST
 ```

+Update the `parseParen` function so that it parses an infix expression
+within the parentheses.

+**Hint:** use the `getArithmetic` function to check if a character is
+an acceptable infix operator.
+You will not need to use the function
+returned by `getArithmetic` as we do in the evaluator, just check if
+it returns `Right` or `Left`.

 Test this parser on the following inputs:

 * `"4 * 3 - 2 + 1"` should return: